 As Tenchi went through school, he sometimes wondered what he would do with this life.
 His grades were decent, but he was hardly a scholar.
 He had been trained from a young age by his grandfather to wield the sword, but he never wanted to hurt anyone.

-It was a question that he pondered as he walked home in April 1995, when he saw a pair of stars fall from the sky.
+It was a question that he pondered as he walked home in autumn 1994, when he saw a pair of stars fall from the sky.
 Curious, he investigated and found a beautiful, cyan-haired girl laying amongst some crystalline wreckage, her breath reeking of alcohol.

 Tenchi had seen pretty girls before at school, as well as when his father would leave a manga or magazine laying on the table.
 However, this young woman had a different beauty about her.
 Her hair was not only a very strange color, but also spiked, reminiscent of a lion's mane.
 Her figure was full and voluptuous, but still quite strong and fit, considering her clothes left little to the imagination.
 Her ears also were elfin, pointed much more like a mythical sprite.
 In all honesty, if not for the falling "stars", Tenchi would have taken her for a gorgeous, drunk cos-player.